Create E-Books and Kindle Books Using Microsoft Word

-Here’s a free download of the Kindle template (Word document, 35 kb).
+Here’s a free download of the Kindle template WORTH $17 (Word document, 35 kb).
 It’s in the right format and it works well for PDF e-books as well.

-Here are the instructions on how to use it once you put it in your cart (for free) and check out.
+Here are the instructions on how to use the template once you receive the files in your email.

 Change things like the title on the first page and in the footer.
 Edit the Table of Contents and then set up as many pages as you need.
 The title for each section should be a Heading 1.
 That way, you can easily link to each section of the book.
 I like to start each section as a new page.
 I’ve put one in there as an example.

 When starting a new page, I find it helpful to have a blank line at the end of the previous page.
 This kind of helps the heading of the next page stay separate from the previous page.

 When you publish on Kindle, you won’t have page numbers but make sure you link your Table of Contents to each section so that it’s easy for people to get to those pages.
 Just go into Word and make hyperlinks.
 You’ll link each item in your Table of Contents to the header, so again, make sure each section has a header (I included some for you as examples in the template).